-Please see the differences between AGIC deployed through Helm versus deployed as an AKS add-on here
+See the differences between AGIC deployed through Helm versus deployed as an AKS add-on here

 When should I use the add-on versus the Helm deployment?

 Please see the differences between AGIC deployed through Helm versus deployed as an AKS add-on here, especially the tables documenting which scenario(s) are supported by AGIC deployed through Helm as opposed to an AKS add-on.
-In general, deploying through Helm will allow you to test out beta features and release candidates before an official release.
+In general, deploying through Helm allows you to test out beta features and release candidates before an official release.

 Can I control which version of AGIC will be deployed with the add-on?

-No, AGIC add-on is a managed service which means Microsoft will automatically update the add-on to the latest stable version.
+No, AGIC add-on is a managed service, which means Microsoft will automatically update the add-on to the latest stable version.

 Configuration - mutual authentication